 The Basics for Filling The Applicator:

-Using a soft bodied acrylic paint makes it easier to mix and reduce clumps.
-I personally use Brea Reese Titanium White for my applicator.
+Using a soft-bodied acrylic paint makes it easier to mix and reduce clumps.
+I personally use Blick Artists’ Acrylic for my applicator.
 It’s super smooth.
 You can use any kind of paint you want, but you’ll just have to play around with how much water you may need to mix it to the right consistency.

 If you are drawing on canvas, you may find the metal tip will “catch” on the texture of the canvas and cause uneven lines.
 This can be solved with practice by holding the tip further from the surface and using the edge of your hand to stabilize your movements.